Temperature and Neodymium Magnets

 5. Neodymium magnet strength and performance in low temperatures

 What about neodymium magnet performance at very low temperatures?
-How about cyrogenic temperatures?
+How about cryogenic temperatures?
 How cold can neodymium magnets get?
 Generally, the colder they get, the stronger they are.
 We have yet to find the low temperature that hurts them.
 Temperatures as low as -40°C to -60°C don't pose a problem.

 The graph below shows measurement data of one magnet's Surface Field at very low temperatures.
 If you start at room temperature (20°C) and get colder, the strength of the magnet increases by a small amount.
 Below about -125°C, the strength then drops much more quickly.